-WE ARE CLOSED for submissions.
+We are now CLOSED for submissions.

-Unsolicited submissions are not considered outside of our widely announced open reading periods.
+Please note: Unsolicited submissions are not considered outside of our widely announced open reading periods.
 We typically run these once a year, unless we are working through a backlog.

 If you missed our most Open Reading Period, you should subscribe to our email newsletter (because those folks get early access).
 We also announce on our social media accounts and blog when the period begins.

-OPEN READING PERIOD GUIDELINES
+OPEN READING PERIOD 2021: POETRY CHAPBOOKS

 All Bloof collective members are invited to read and discuss submissions, per their availability.